Categories

 You’re driving down the road when, out of nowhere, red and blue lights start flashing in your rearview mirror, and you hear sirens signaling for you to pull over.
 You find a safe space to pull over, the officer requests that you exit your vehicle, and before you know it, you’re being asked to submit to a breathalyzer test.

 Fear of doing or saying the wrong thing during a traffic stop like the one described above leaves the average American with a number of questions.
 What are your rights in a situation like this?
 What are the consequences of refusing a breath test?
 If you refuse to blow into the breath test machine, can your refusal be defended in a court of law?
 Will this ultimately hurt or help your DUI case?
 The answer is that, although every DUI case is unique, there are unique laws governing your ability to refuse to submit to a breath test in the State of Florida.
-If you were arrested shortly after refusing to consent to a breathalyzer test, a DWI defense lawyer in Clearwater with The Law Offices of Russo, Pelletier & Sullivan is here to help.
+If you were arrested shortly after refusing to consent to a breathalyzer test, a DWI defense lawyer in Clearwater with The Law Office of Timothy Sullivan is here to help.

 Implied Consent